polyaxon/polyaxon/site/docs/guides/best-practices-for-deploying-polyaxon.md

 Starting from Polyaxon v0.5, we recommend running all Polyaxon's services and workloads with a non-root/privileged user.

-Polyaxon exposes a security context to setup a user uid and a group gid to use for it's containers.
+Polyaxon exposes a security context to setup a user uid and a group gid to use for its containers.

 All mounted volumes will have a filesystem group with the same value as the gid provided by the user.